An incorrigible romantic.

 I am big on belief.

 Ok, so now you know I like to play with words too.
-I purposefully used that metaphor, so you can see that in my musings, just like anyone else, you will read about ‘normal’ day-to-day stuff.
-You know, hobbies and aspirations.
-What’s a good blog without them?
+I purposefully used that metaphor, so you can see that in my musings, I love to explore my writing.
+Writing about everyday life, writing about my passions, writing about what make’s me furious and what makes me joyous, writing about my hobbies, my interests, or even about a thought that came to me at a moment in time.
+What’s a good blog without all of our stories?

-But, I couldn’t choose between any of them, they all mean something to me and separating just one amazing woman from a plethora of many didn’t feel right.
-It’s not like me to tear apart such a delicious mental image from the minds of my readers…
+But, I couldn’t choose between any of these amazing women, they all mean something to me and separating just one from a plethora of many didn’t feel right.
+It’s not like me to tear apart such a delicious mental image from the minds of my readers… plus, I am not Ophelia, I am not Persephone, so naming my blog as such would not do them justice.

-But, I wanted, no I needed a blog name which was something more extraordinary for a blog of a life less ordinary, something all-encompassing of who I really am.
+But, I need a blog name which is something more extraordinary.
+I live a life less ordinary, and I need a name which is all-encompassing of who I really am.

 And music is only a certain part of me.
 Again, I wouldn’t want to fake it with my readers thinking I’m a musician when I am not.
 Just like I am not an artist.
 Impressions, they are paramount!

-I was ready to finally let go of the blog name ‘solve a problem like Maria’ when I stumbled – graciously as always! – upon a goldmine while reading about ‘A Problem Like Maria’ by Maria Fyfe, a strong female politician.
+I was ready to finally let go of the blog name ‘solve a problem like Maria’ when I stumbled – graciously of course – upon a goldmine while reading about ‘A Problem Like Maria’ by Maria Fyfe, a strong female politician.
 How fetching!
-A feminist, a woman in power, a politician (I studied BSc Economics!)
+A feminist, a woman in power, a politician – I studied Economics so I related to her instantly.

 ‘An incorrigible Bevanite.
 The Observer’, says the review.